walwalwalides/Delphi-Collection-Thread/README.md

 ------
 ## Description
 "Delphi-Collection-Thread" contain different examples of threading subject.
-This Collection explore thread thema.
+This collection deliver different example about theme Threading.

 As always, if you have any ideas or suggestions that would make a exemple more interesting and useful for you and anyone interested,Please let me know.
 You can reach me under email : walwalwalides@gmail.com ,or just text me.